Leaflet:information for the patient

 Very common(may affect more than 1 in 10 people):

-Fluid retention in the legs or feet, low potassium levels in the blood, elevated liver function test results, high blood pressure, urinary tract infections, diarrhea.
+Fluid retention in the legs or feet, low potassium levels in the blood, elevated liver function tests, high blood pressure, urinary tract infection, diarrhea.

 Common(may affect up to 1 in 10 people):

-High levels of fat in the blood, chest pain, irregular heartbeat (atrial fibrillation), heart failure, tachycardia, severe infections called sepsis, bone fractures, indigestion, blood in the urine, skin rash.
+High levels of fats in the blood, chest pain, irregular heartbeat (atrial fibrillation), heart failure, rapid heartbeat, severe infections called sepsis, bone fractures, indigestion, blood in the urine, skin rash.

 Uncommon(may affect up to 1 in 100 people):

-Problems with the adrenal glands (related to issues with salt and water), abnormal heart rhythm (arrhythmia), muscle weakness and/or muscle pain.
+Problems with the adrenal glands (related to problems with salt and water), abnormal heart rhythm (arrhythmia), muscle weakness and/or muscle pain.

 Rare(may affect up to 1 in 1,000 people):

-Heart attack, changes in the electrocardiogram-ECG (prolongation of QT), and severe allergic reactions with difficulty swallowing or breathing, swollen face, lips, tongue, or throat, or itchy rash.
+Heart attack, changes in the electrocardiogram (ECG) (prolonged QT), and severe allergic reactions with difficulty swallowing or breathing, face, lips, tongue, or throat swelling, or itchy rash.

-This medication may cause bone density loss in men receiving treatment for prostate cancer.
+Bone density loss may occur in men receiving treatment for prostate cancer.
 Abiraterone in combination with prednisone or prednisolone may increase this bone density loss.

-Tablet: croscarmellose sodium, lauryl sulfate sodium, povidone (E1201), microcrystalline cellulose (E460), lactose monohydrate, anhydrous colloidal silica (E551), magnesium stearate (E470b) and (see section 2.
-“Abiraterona Sandoz contains lactose and sodium”).
+Tablet: croscarmellose sodium, sodium lauryl sulfate, povidone (E1201), microcrystalline cellulose (E460), lactose monohydrate, colloidal anhydrous silica (E551), magnesium stearate (E470b), and (see section 2, “Abiraterone Sandoz contains lactose and sodium”).

 Marketing authorization holder